 Melbourne is the food capital of Australia, with so many choices it’s not always easy to find the best.
 Naturally, the search for the perfect High Tea experience has never been more challenging.

 "As the Editor of High Tea Society, I have experienced the best high tea Melbourne has to offer, and the worst.
 When creating the Best High Tea list I considered the quality of the food, the service, the environment and the atmosphere", said Michelle.

-After 10 years of publishing, we’ve had a High Tea or two and these are the best high teas in Melbourne for 2021:
+After 10 years of publishing, they've had a High Tea or two.
+Here are the best high teas in Melbourne for 2021:

 Conservatory | Crown Melbourne

 The Conservatory is one of the classiest High Teas in Melbourne.
 With its spacious dining area, Chandeliers and views of the Yarra.
 The menu changes seasonally and guests can expect exquisite creations any time of the year from spiced wagyu sausage rolls to traditional scones with jam and cream.

 Collins Kitchen | The Grand Hyatt Melbourne

 Collins Kitchen is able to cater to almost any dietary requirement or palate—from mild to super spicy.
 Guests are seated in spacious booths, giving an intimate and private feel.
 Be prepared to be spoiled for choice with a menu stacked with cakes, finger sandwiches and small plates.
 A hot contender for the best high tea in Melbourne.

-Be prepared to be transported back to the 19th century, with décor reminiscent of a time gone by.
+Be prepared to be transported back to the 19th century, with décor reminiscent of a bygone era.
 The Hotel Windsor is a self-described ‘quintessential experience'; the hotel began serving High Tea in 1883 and with 130 years under their belt, this is one of Melbourne’s best high tea spots.

 Hopetoun Tea Rooms

-Another one chock-full of legacy, Hopetoun is known for its infamous window display of tempting treats, the Hopetoun Tea Rooms has been serving High Tea since 1892.
-The ever-present line out the front door is a true testament to the quality and experience on offer at their High Tea.
+Another one chock-full of legacy, Hopetoun is known for its infamous window display of tempting treats, the Tea Rooms has been serving High Tea since 1892.
+The ever-present line out the front door is a true testament to the quality and experience on offer at their High Tea offering.